The Amateur Radio Service

 respects.
 Using Morse code you can cover great geographic distances with low power, simple

-antennas, and the smallest possible RF spectrum bandwidth, under poor electromagnetic
+antennas, and the smallest possible RF spectrum bandwidth, under

 conditions.
 High speed CW operators, using abbreviations, and international Q signals can